We're starting to, I don't want to hear no complaints.

 I don't know what I'm going to do.

-The school is the school is Academy of Finance VM.
+The school is Academy of Mine RCM.

-Oh, he is trolling, yeah.
+Oh, he is trolling.

-He's a he said it's our school.
+He said it's our school?

-Yeah, yeah, he's trolling, okay.
+Yeah, he's trolling.

 Thank you for the donation.

-Yeah, we already know what he's saying.
+We already know what he's saying.

 So this is interesting because I remember last time this came through, I was really interested in this.

-So, guys, they started wiretapping in the 1890s.
+So guys, they started wiretapping in the 1890s.

 This wiretapping kit was owned by William Flynn, who directed the U.S. Secret Service from 1912 to 1917.